stelzinga/MF/Management_Framework-Appendix.md

 ### 20250701
 - Renaming [## Disaster Recovery] to [## Business Continuity Management] and update the entire L2 level with details

 ### 20250803
 - Added [## Profile Tree Numbering]

+### 20250816
+- Integrated the Business Functions under Management
+- Updated many sections to align to the new Management Framework
+- Updated [## Objective Properties] to be more generic.
+- Updated [## Operating Model] to consider the new Profile elements
+- Updated [## Communication], formerly empty

 ### Planned